DFHack/dfhack/docs/Compile.rst

 getting stuck on anything else Git-related, feel free to reach out to us for assistance.

+.. admonition:: Offline builds

+  If you plan to build DFHack on a machine without an internet connection (or with an unreliable connection), see `note-offline-builds` for additional instructions.

-.. admonition:: A note on submodules
+.. admonition:: Working with submodules

   DFHack uses submodules extensively to manage its subprojects (including the ``scripts`` folder and DF-structures in ``library/xml``).
 Failing to keep